Meadowlarke/Bibliography/Bibliography.md

 214: Birdsong, drought, and divination in Brazil.

 215: Summary.

-##### Simon, George T. "A Veteran Gospen Singer Thinks Jazz Should Have a Soul but 'Gospel Penetrates Deeper.'"
-In _The Mahalia Jackson Reader,_ edited by Mark Burford, 52--54.
-Oxford: Oxford University Press, 2020.

-53: Jackson's views on the emotional and metaphysical differences between gospel and jazz.

 ##### Snarrenberg, Robert.
 "WesterParse: A Transition-Based Dependency Parser for Simple Tonal Lines."
 2020.